Chicks in Trouble

 Often a squirrel visits the hedge looking for any food.
 If I am lucky enough to capture anyone of them on my camera, they will appear here among the other birds.

-Other creatures worth mentioning are frogs, snakes, centipede, scorpions, exotic moths, and various butterfly larvae and snails eating up any soft leaves and buds.
+Other creatures worth mentioning are frogs, snakes, centipede, scorpions, exotic moths, various butterfly larvae and snails eating up any soft leaves and buds.

 April 12, 2021